-Emergency Exams in Missoula, MT
+Emergency Dentistry in Missoula, MT

-Dr. Jonathan Nelson, your emergency dentist in Missoula is here for you.
+Dr. Jonathan Nelson, your emergency dentist in Missoula, is here for you.
 We offer convenient morning and early evening appointments so we can accommodate our emergency patients when they really need us.

-- A tooth that has been knocked out: It's important to get to our office as soon as you can in this situation so we can have the best chance of saving your tooth.
+- A tooth that has been knocked out: It's important to get to our office as soon as you can in this situation, so we can have the best chance of saving your tooth.
 Handle your tooth carefully and as little as possible.
 Placing it back in its socket is best, or you can use milk to transport it safely to Nelson Dentistry.

 - A lost or broken restoration: Losing an old filling or crown can be painful.
 Your tooth will need to be repaired in order to prevent further damage or decay from occurring.

 - Dental sensitivity, pain, or a toothache: A tooth that is sensitive or causing severe pain could be indicating that your tooth is infected.
 A dental infection doesn't go away without treatment, and it could progress, cause further pain and damage to surrounding teeth, and result in tooth loss if it's left untreated.

 - Soft tissue injuries: For injuries to your gums, cheeks, or lips, it's important to stop the bleeding first.
 You can do this with a cold compress applied with light pressure.
 Contact our office to assess your needs and receive further instructions.